davidclough/node/_documents/javascript-guide/javascript-guide.md

     //...
     myObject = myObject || {};

-Due to falsy covering a range of different values (see [truthy and falsy](#language-truthy-and-falsy)) you do have to be careful when using this syntax that no more than one of the falsy values is a legitimate value for the variable.
+Due to falsy covering a range of different values (see [truthy and falsy](#language-truthy-and-falsy)) you do have to be careful when using this syntax that no more than one of the falsy values is a legitimate value for the variable and, if there is one, it is the value that is defaulted to.

-In ES2015 default parameters provide a better experience:
+In ES2015 `default parameters` provide a better experience:

     function logErrorMessage(message = "An error has occurred") {
       console.log(message);